descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 **6.7.5.4 Automatic storage duration [basic.stc.auto]**

-<sub>1</sub> Variables that belong to a block or parameter scope and are not explicitly declared static, thread_local, ~~or~~ extern ++or had not underwent implicit constant initialization++ have automatic storage duration.
+<sub>1</sub> Variables that belong to a block or parameter scope and are not explicitly declared static, thread_local, ~~or~~ extern ++or had not underwent implicit constant initialization (6.9.3.2)++ have automatic storage duration.
 The storage for these entities lasts until the block in which they are created exits.

 ...